An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures

 The panels in Figure \ref{fig:profiles} render the evolution of the average thermodynamic profiles in interior mass of the mass density, temperature, entropy, and Y$_e$ for both equations of state.
 The final central densities are 5.474$\times$10$^{14}$ g cm$^{-3}$ and 4.485$\times$10$^{14}$ g cm$^{-3}$ for the SFHo and DD2 EOS models, respectively.
 We note that the densities for the DD2 model are systematically lower.
 Figure \ref{fig:lapse} shows the lapse profile (redshift from a point to infinity) for various times, again emphasizing the more extended post-bounce configuration for the stiffer DD2 model.
-The smaller accreted mass and lower resultant PNS mass for a low-compactness \footnote{The compactness parameter loosely characterizes the shallowness of the mass density profile of the Chandrasekhar core of the progenitor mass star and is defined as

-where the subscript $M$ denotes the interior mass coordinate at which compactness is evaluated.
-We evaluate it at $M$ = 1.75 M$_{\odot}$.} 9-$M_{\odot}$ model \citep{burrows_correlations_2024} leads to less compression of the shock-generated temperature spike (see Figure \ref{fig:profiles}, top right) by the mass overburden and to smaller temperatures overall.
-This, along with the smaller densities (and consequently larger radii at a given interior mass) and the associated smaller $\nu_e$ chemical potentials in the electron neutrino trapped region for the DD2 simulation, translates into quicker evolution of the Y$_e$ and entropy profiles \adam{due to faster energy and lepton loss.} This is due in part to the lower resultant ``optical" depths to a given mass shell for the DD2 model. \adam{The lower depths mean that the diffusion time out of the core is shorter for this model.}
+The smaller accreted mass and lower resultant PNS mass for a low-compactness 9-$M_{\odot}$ model \citep{burrows_correlations_2024} leads to less compression of the shock-generated temperature spike (see Figure \ref{fig:profiles}, top right) by the \adam{weight of the} mass overburden and to smaller temperatures overall.
+This, along with the smaller densities (and consequently larger radii at a given interior mass) and the associated smaller $\nu_e$ chemical potentials in the electron neutrino trapped region for the DD2 simulation, translates into quicker evolution of the Y$_e$ and entropy profiles \adam{due to faster energy and lepton loss.} This is due in part to the lower resultant \adam{neutrino} ``optical" depths to a given mass shell for the DD2 model. \adam{The lower depths mean that the diffusion time out of the core is shorter for this model.}

 One additional upshot is the earlier onset of penetrating lepton-driven convection that encompasses the whole core sooner for the DD2 model than for the SFHo model. \newadam{Figure \ref{fig:conv_flux} provides a map of the convective flux ($\cal F$), where the red region of the plot, which identifies where PNS convection is significant and positive}, extends to the center within $\sim$1 second of bounce, whereas it does so within $\sim$1.7 seconds for the SFHo model (see also \citet{Nagakura2020}), for which the core is more compact.

 \newadam{Here, we calculate the convective flux ($\cal{F}$) using the Bernoulli integral ($\cal{B}$) (including the specific internal ($\varepsilon$) and kinetic ($\frac{1}{2}v^2$) energies, the gravitational potential ($\phi$), and the pressure ($P$)) and multiplying this by the net radial mass flux relative to the angular mean at each radius in the convective region.
 Specifically,